kim-carter/mesap/BUILD.md

 cd mesap
 docker build -t mesap:3.0 .
 ~~~
 Note: *mesap:3.0* is the tag assigned to the built docker image.
-If you make changes to MESAP, then using the different tag versions (eg 3.0 vs 3.1 etc) capture when changes are made
+If you make changes to MESAP, then using the different tag versions (eg 3.0 vs 3.1 etc) capture when changes are made.

 ## 4. Build the Singularity image
 Once you have built the Docker image for MESAP, you can build the image for Singularity use.
 To run this command, you will need to have [singularity](https://github.com/hpcng/singularity/releases) installed.